Newtonian calibrator tests during the Virgo O3 data taking: Introduction

 The calibration of a gravitational-wave detector requires the injection of a well known signal \cite{virgocal} \cite{ligocal}.
 This means that we need to build a device which will induce a known displacement of a test mass of the interferometer.
 We also need to accurately predict the injected signal.
-Following the first tests made on Virgo during O2, new improved NCals have been built for the O3 data taking (April 2019, to March 2020).
+The typical accuracy of the Virgo calibration reference, called the Photon Calibrators (PCal), is $1.4\%$ for the third observing run O3 (April 2019, to March 2020) \cite{AdVPCal}.
+This value sets the current level of accuracy to reach with the NCal if one wants to use it as a calibration tool on Virgo.
+Following the first tests made on Virgo during O2, new improved NCals have been built for the O3 data taking.
 The modeling of the expected signal has also been developed, both on the analytical side, with a more complete formalism, and on the numerical side, with a new detailed finite element analysis program named FROMAGE.

 This paper reports these new developments and the achieved results.
 It starts by the presentation of the Virgo NCal layout used during O3.
 Next, the analytical and numerical modeling are detailed.
 The description of the collected data and first checks follow.
 They are used to derive the NCals positions relative to the mirror location.
 Using this corrected positions, a check of the $h(t)$ reconstruction is performed and compared to the check made with the reference calibration technique for Virgo, the so called photon calibrator.
 Finally, the future evolution of the Virgo NCal system is briefly discussed.